photos / Shanna Fisher

 21-year-old Ashton Sanders is having the time of his life.
 When we talked on a Los Angeles afternoon, Sanders was juggling press junkets and script readings gearing up for what’s to come next amongst the award circuit madness of Tinseltown.
 Oscar-nominated Moonlight, the intoxicating drama directed by Barry Jenkins might be considered Ashton’s breakout role but he has been brewing in the limelight for years.

 Sanders is an enchanting, fun character to watch, exuding all the best parts of youth, fearlessness, and poise.
-His sculpture like silhouette, millennial style, and insightful skater dude like charm has transfixed Hollywood putting him on a predictable trajectory of fame and success.
+His sculpture-like silhouette, millennial style, and insightful skater dude like a charm has transfixed Hollywood putting him on a predictable trajectory of fame and success.
 ‘I am so fucking happy,’ Sanders says when I ask him how he feels when he wakes up in the morning.

 Moonlight is a choir of black excellence.
 Mahershala Ali, Naomie Harris, Janelle Monáe, Trevante Rhodes and Alex R. Hibbert are just a few of the actors that push the film to exponential heights, telling multiple stories of love, pain, family and self.
 ‘I’ve never had an acting experience with an ensemble like this in my life,” Sanders says when I mention being completely starstruck by the cast.